Enterprise ICT Governance

 - are accepted and do not require further consultation.

-Schedule 3: Queensland Health digital policy framework
+Schedule 3: Queensland Health ICT Policy Framework

-Queensland Health Digital Policy documents operate within a hierarchy, with the requirement that documents lower in the hierarchy must be consistent with the documents higher in the hierarchy.
+- Queensland Health digital policy documents operate within a hierarchy, with the requirement that documents lower in the hierarchy must be consistent with the documents higher in the hierarchy.
 Standards and guidelines must support a policy, whereas a policy can be a standalone document.

 - Legislation

-- Health service directives
+- Health Service Directives

-- Queensland Health digital policy
+- Queensland Health Digital Policy

-- Queensland Health digital policy standards
+- Queensland Health Digital Policy Standards

-- Queensland Health digital guidelines.
+- Queensland Health Digital Guidelines.

 Version control

-Version | Date | Prepared by | Comments |
+| Version | Date | Prepared by | Comments |

-1.0 | 30 July 2019 | Digital Policy | Approved Director-General. |
+| 1.0 | 30 July 2019 | Digital Policy | Approved Director-General. |

-2.0 | 04 My 2021 | Digital Policy |
+| 2.0 | 04 May 2021 | Digital Policy |

 Minor review undertaken with agreement from HHSs Updates to consultation and approval process including:

-Endorsed ASC March 2021 |
+Endorsed ASC March 2021.
+Approved by Director-General. |

-3.0 | 17 August 2022 | Digital Policy |
+| 3.0 | 17 August 2022 | Digital Policy |

 Endorsed ASC.
-Approved by A/Director-General Queensland Health |
+Approved by Director-General Queensland Health. |

 Change table